department-of-veterans-affairs/vagov-content/pages/housing-assistance/index.md

       external: false
 ---
 <p class="va-introtext">
-VA housing assistance can help Servicemembers, Veterans, and their surviving spouses to buy a home or refinance a loan.
+VA housing assistance can help service members, Veterans, and their surviving spouses to buy a home or refinance a loan.
 We also offer benefits and services to help you build, repair, or keep your current home.
 This includes grants for Veterans with service-connected disabilities who need to adapt their home to live as independently as possible.
 Find out how to apply for and manage the Veterans housing assistance benefits you've earned.</p>

 <h3>On This Page</h3>
 <ul>